DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-card/demo-card.md

 * Variations to the above may be made to fulfill the purposes of the card, where some components may not be needed.
 * Stylistic specification per Card component may be found in the respective expansion panel below.

+## Accessibility

+* Add aria-hidden="false" and a descriptive aria-label for each of the action icons used within the card
+* Refer to the Sample HTML for an example

 ## Card Components